lvscar/split-command/README.md

 The `up` and `down` are "split" sub command of main application,their real name of executable command are described using `exec` field and their install command are described using `install` field.

-If the executable command name of your main application if "my-app".
+If the executable command name of your main application is "my-app".
 User can type following cmd

 ```shell
 $my-app up arg1 arg2